 An outpatient detox makes the most sense if you have a strong, supportive family and you can safely stay at home with non-drug users who will help you through the detox process.
 Sedatives or other medications may be prescribed to you to help you though the mental and physical withdrawal symptoms.

 An inpatient drug detox program is the preferred treatment for anyone with a severe dependency, especially on opioids, as the risk of relapse or long-term implications is higher.
 Additionally, if you do not have a strong network of supporters and/or your home is not a safe place for you during detox, an inpatient treatment facility will be your best option.

 If you’re concerned about the cost of treatment, Zinnia Healing’s team of professionals can help you understand what coverage may be available to you so that expenses do not stand in your way of recovery.

 Advice for Choosing a Detox Facility

-A drug or alcohol detox may sound intimidating, but continuing your addiction is much more dangerous.
+Drug or alcohol detox programs may sound intimidating, but continuing your addiction is much more dangerous.
 When you’re ready to take the first step towards getting help, it’s critical that you find the right facility for your individual needs.
 This means finding a treatment center with kind and caring nursing staff, experienced doctors, and that follows a proven pathway for treatment.

 A referral is not necessary in most cases.
 Rather, you simply need to reach out to the drug detox center of your choice and get started.
-As you search for the right facility, keep this advice in mind:
+As you search for the right facility, keep the following advice in mind.

-- Confidentiality should be a top priority for any treatment center.
+Confidentiality should be a top priority for all addiction treatment programs.
 If you feel like a facility doesn’t respect you or your privacy, quickly move on to one that does.
 You deserve the best care and a solid support group as you pursue treatment.